rushmin/ci-tools/README.md

 ci-tools.py mergePullRequest "{'repo':'ci-tools-test', 'id':'1'}" --push
 ```

-A data file which contains the repo information should be there in the current directly.
+A data file which contains the repo information should be there in the current directory.
 The name of the file should be **ci-tools-data.json**

 #####Sample file